opsmanager/vim-config/README.md

-# My Personal Vim Config
+# OpsManager Vim Config

-Cloned from OpsManager.
+Cloned from Neo, You should give theirs a try.

 ## Pre-requisites